 For everyone’s safety it is not currently possible to greet travellers arriving from overseas or from COVID declared hotspots within Australia.
 These passengers will undergo health screening and then be taken to a hotel for mandatory 14-day quarantine.
 More information on quarantine can be found here.

-Yes, the Terminal Transfer bus is operating with adjusted bus stop location at the International Terminal - find more information here.
+Yes, the Terminal Transfer bus is operating with an adjusted bus stop location at the International Terminal - find more information here.
 The Skygate Loop Service will also continue to provide transfer services between the Terminals and Skygate operating the normal schedule from Monday - Friday.

 Everyone has a role to play in minimising the spread of COVID-19.
 Some simple things you can do to prepare for your next trip;